santhosh9528/Sales-Performance-Target-Reconciliation-Management-MIS/README.md

 ## 📌 Project Overview

-This project is an end-to-end **Sales Performance, Target Reconciliation & Management MIS Reporting System** designed to provide management with a clear view of sales performance, target achievement, employee performance, regional performance, financial reconciliation, and business exceptions.
+This project is an end-to-end **Sales Performance, Target Reconciliation & Management MIS Reporting System** developed to provide management with a clear and centralized view of business performance.

-The organization operates across multiple regions with several sales teams, customers, and product categories.
+The organization operates across multiple regions with multiple sales employees, customers, products, orders, returns, and finance collections.

-Management identified inconsistencies between:
+Management identified inconsistencies between **sales targets, actual sales, order records, returns, and collections**.

-- Sales Targets
-- Actual Sales
-- Order Records
-- Returns
-- Finance Collections
-- Employee Performance
-- Regional Performance

-The objective of this project is to validate business data, reconcile transactions, identify exceptions, automate MIS reporting, and provide management with actionable insights through an interactive **Power BI Management Dashboard**.
+The objective of this project is to validate business data, analyze sales performance, reconcile transactions, identify exceptions, automate MIS reporting, and provide actionable management insights through an interactive **Power BI Management Dashboard**.

 ---

 ## 🎯 Business Objectives

-The project was developed to help management understand:
+The project helps management understand:

 - Whether sales teams are achieving their targets
 - Which employees are underperforming
 - Which regions are below target
+- Why sales achievement is below expectations
 - Whether orders and sales records match
 - Whether sales and collections reconcile
-- How returns affect net sales
+- How returns affect business revenue
 - Where reconciliation issues are occurring
-- Which exceptions require management attention
+- Which exceptions require immediate attention
-- How daily MIS reporting can be automated
+- How MIS reporting can be automated

 ---